cdr89/javafx-centered-alert/README.md

-# Java FX centered alert implementation
+# Java FX CenteredAlert implementation

 ## How to use in your code: